Culture of Tonga

 History and Discovery

-Like all their Polynesian cousins, the Tongans did not have a written language to record their early history; but anthropologists recognize them as being among the most ancient of the Polynesians who probably migrated to their islands about 3,000 years ago.
+Tongans did not have a written language (so to say) to record their early history; but anthropologists recognize them as being among the most ancient of the Polynesians, and believe that they migrated to these islands about 3,000 years ago.
 Tonga’s first contact with the western world came when Dutchmen Schouten and LeMaire came upon the islands in 1616.
-The Tongans called them palangi, which describes the white clouds of their sails “bursting from the sky.”
 The Europeans found a socially advanced society which had already extended its influence beyond its own islands.
-Over a century-and-a-half later, British explorer Captain James Cook was equally impressed in 1773 and again in 1774.
-When he returned for a final visit in 1777, he left two gifts.
-To the people of Tonga, their nickname -the Friendly Isles.
-To the paramount chief, or Tu’i Tonga, a turtle from the Galapagos Islands which roamed the royal palace grounds until it died in 1960.
+Over a century-and-a-half later, British explorer Captain James Cook was equally impressed in his first two visits in 1773 and again in 1774.
+It was during this visit that he gave the nickname of the “Friendly Islands” to the Ha'apai island group which later became adopted by the entire Kingdom.
+He returned for his final visit in 1777.
+It is then that he gifted the Tu’i Tonga a giant tortoise (Tu'i Malila) from Madagascar which roamed and lived at the palace until it died in 1966 almost 200 years later.
+The intrepid Capt.
+Bligh and those cast adrift with him from the Bounty mutiny successfully passed through Tongan waters in 1789, though not without some fatal skirmishes.
+European sandalwood traders, whalers, and Christian missionaries became more prevalent in the first half of the 19th century.

-By 1845 the first Taufa’ahau Tupou united all of the Tongan islands under his leadership as the first undisputed Tu’i Tonga (“King of Tonga”).
-He took the name King George Tupou I. In 1875 King Tupou instituted a constitutional monarchy, which still reigns to this day.
-In 1901, the kingdom entered into an international protection agreement with Great Britain, which left the Tupou dynasty in power.
-The agreement was rescinded in 1970, but Tonga remains a
+By 1845 Taufa’ahau Tupou I was the first King to unite all of the Tongan islands under one rule.
+He took the English name King George Tupou I. In 1875, King Tupou I instituted a constitutional monarchy, which still reigns to this day.
+In 1901, the kingdom entered into a Treaty of Friendship with Great Britain, which left the Tupou dynasty in power.
+The agreement was rescinded in 1970, but Tonga remains a member of the British Commonwealth.

 Languages